 Given (F_m, F_w) , we can define the following search equilibrium with perfect self-knowledge.

-Definition 1 Under perfect self-knowledge (i.e., all agents know their own types), given the stationary distribution $F_i(.)$, for i = m, w, a search equilibrium with perfect self-knowledge requires that all agents maximize their expected discounted utilities.
+Definition 1 Under perfect self-knowledge (that is, where all agents know their own types), given the stationary distribution $F_i(.)$, for i = m, w, a search equilibrium with perfect selfknowledge requires that all agents maximize their expected discounted utilities.